 Research stage

 Hair transplant success starts at the hair transplant clinic research stage.
-You need to find a clinic and surgeon with the skill, knowledge, and experience to provide you with a quality hair transplant.
+You will need to find a clinic and surgeon with the skill, knowledge, and experience to perform hair transplant surgery.

 Our hair transplant cost analysis found many questionable clinics operating throughout the UK.
-Choosing a high-quality clinic with an experienced, highly competent surgeon makes it far more likely that your hair transplant will work — saving you money in the long run.
+Choosing a high-quality clinic with an experienced, highly competent surgeon makes it far more likely that your hair transplant will work which will hopefully save you money in the long run.

 Procedure stage

 When you’ve found the right clinic to perform your procedure, make sure you follow their instructions carefully.
-This includes using any medications like Minoxidil and Finasteride as directed.
+This includes using any hair growth treatments like Minoxidil and Finasteride as directed.
 As well as stimulating hair growth after your transplant, these solutions can reduce further hair loss and encourage regrowth.

 Recovery stage